openvinotoolkit/open_model_zoo/demos/python_demos/multi_camera_multi_person_tracking/README.md

 By default these options are disabled.
-To enable the first one please set in configuration file for `analyzer` parameter `enable` to `True`, for the second one for `embeddings` set parameter `path` to specify directory where data related to embeddings will be saved (if it is an empty string the option is disabled).
+To enable the first one please set in configuration file for `analyzer` parameter `enable` to `True`, for the second one for `embeddings` specify parameter `path` that is a directory where data related to embeddings will be saved (if it is an empty string the option is disabled).
 In `embeddings` is a parameter `use_images`.
 If it is `True` for every embedding will be drawn an image with a person.
 In this case the script needs `PyTorch`.
 Basically the demo does not need